redwoodjs/redwoodjs-com-archive/docs/router.md

 In the route we've specified a route parameter of `{name:slug}` which will invoke our custom route parameter type and if we have a request for `/post/redwood-router`, the resulting `name` prop delivered to `PostPage` will be `['redwood', 'router']`.

 ## Trailing slashes

-RR by default removes all trailing slashes before attempting to match the route you are trying to navigate to.
+The router by default removes all trailing slashes before attempting to match the route you are trying to navigate to.

-For example, if you attempt to navigate to `/about` and you enter `/about/`, RR will remove the trailing `/` and will match `path="/about"`
+For example, if you attempt to navigate to `/about` and you enter `/about/`, the router will remove the trailing `/` and will match `path="/about"`

 There are 3 values that can be used with the `trailingSlashes` prop

 1. **never** (default): strips trailing slashes before matching ("/about/" -> "/about")
 2. **always**: always adds trailing slashes before matching ("/about" -> "/about/")
 3. **preserve** -> paths without a slash won't match paths with a slash ("/about" -> "/about", "/about/" -> "/about/")